Shot six times, Amir lives to tell his tale

 "He needed further treatment, but DMCH was flooded with people who had life-threatening injuries.
 Since Amir's condition was stable, doctors prescribed him medication for three months and sent him home," said Nasima Begum, Amir's aunt.

 "After the video went viral, we heard police were searching for us.
 There were stories of raids where police were picking up people with bullet injuries, so we stayed quiet.
-Journalists were looking for him, but we only could speak out after hearing about Sheikh Hasina's fall on August 5," she added.
+Journalists were looking for him, but we only found our voices after hearing about Sheikh Hasina's fall on August 5," she added.

 Amir showed this correspondent all of the bullet wounds he had to mark the horrific day.